messiah

 Yeshua Messiah

 Messiah in our tradition is more than the historical Jesus.
 When John calls Messiah the Logos (1:1), or Paul says he’s the firstborn of all creation (Colossians 1:15), this preexistence transcends the historical Jesus.
 Even mystical rabbis associate the wind of God that breathed over the surface of the deep (Genesis 1:2) with the Spirit of Messiah.
 Supernal awareness—Messiah—is beyond any one human being.
 Yet no other human being before Yeshua so perfectly embodied the Spirit of Messiah.
-Our tradition honors Yeshua firstborn of a virgin and from the dead.
-The wonders he performed, the self-offering on the Cross, are all the expression of the Divine I Am—the Messiah—aligned with every particle of himself.
+Our tradition honors Yeshua firstborn of a virgin and from among the dead.
+The wonders he performed, his self-offering on the Cross, are all the expression of the Divine I Am—the Messiah—aligned with every particle of Yeshua.
 As one awake in a collective dream, the Spirit of Messiah took up the entire body, life, and self of Yeshua to awaken us from our nightmare of sin and death.

 Indwelling Messiah

 It is not enough to honor Yeshua as an idealized demigod unlike us.
 Anyone whose heart is stirred by his words and example must come to recognize the Messiah already indwelling their heart.
-Many who continue to love and cleave to him, even despite Christianity, are actually awakening to the same Messiah in themselves.
+Many who continue to love and cleave to him, even despite Christian religion, are actually awakening to the same Messiah in themselves.
 If through the Logos all things were made (John 1:3), then who we most truly are is already in Messiah.
 Messiah in Yeshua came to reflect Messiah in ourselves.
 Messiah is closer to us than we are to ourselves.
 And our tradition goes even further: To fully honor Messiah, we must embody Messiah.
 Why would Yeshua demand that we break out of ourselves, take up our cross, and follow (Mark 8:34)?
 How shall we do greater things than he’s done (John 14:12)?
 He clearly calls us to the work of Messiah by not just believing in but embodying Messiah.
 As we grow in compassion and take more and more upon ourselves the suffering of others, our faith in Yeshua blooms into gnosis of Messiah indwelling us all the while.
 This is the Gnostic understanding of the Gospel.

 Good Serpent